 Trending with infrared cameras, the process includes:

 - Scheduling route-based thermal measurements of all critical rotating equipment to capture overheating problems

 - Providing a detailed report of thermal images captured during regular preventive maintenance and review with the maintenance team

-The advantage of this method includes avoiding costly downtime by:
+The advantages of this method include avoiding costly downtime by:

 - Capturing hot spots during regular PM routes